Sonagiri

-Sonagiri (सोनागिरी) or Swarnagiri about 60 km from Gwalior, has scores of Jain temples dating from the 9th century onwards.
+Sonagiri (सोनागिरी) or Swarnagiri, about 65 km from Gwalior, has scores of Digambar Jain temples dating from the 9th century onwards.
 It is located in the Datia district of Madhya Pradesh, India.
 This location is popular among devotees and ascetic saints to practice self-discipline, and austerity and to attain Moksha (salvation or liberation).
-This place also has a Jain museum.
+It also has a Jain museum.

 Etymology

 In Hindi, Sonagiri means a mountain ('giri') of gold ('sona').

 Approach

-Sonagiri can be accessed via Dabra-Datia Road.
-This also lies on Gwalior-Jhansi Road.
+Sonagiri can be accessed via the Dabra-Datia Road.
+This also lies on the Gwalior-Jhansi Road.
 Sonagiri Railway Station lies on the Agra-Jhansi rail line.

 Jain tradition

 Sonagiri, a Siddha-Kṣetra, is considered one of the most important Jain Tirtha (pilgrimage site).

 According to Jain texts, since the time of Chandraprabhu (the 8th Teerthankar), five and a half crores of ascetic saints have achieved moksha (liberation) here.
 The place is considered sacred by devotees.
 There is a 3 m rock cut image of Chandraprabhu dating back to the 5th to 6th century.
-There are a total of 103 temples with 77 on hill and 26 in village.
+There are a total of 103 temples with 77 on the hill and 26 in the village.
 The Samavsharan of Bhagwan Chandraprabhu came here seventeen times.
 According to Jain belief, King Nanganang along with half a million followers attained moksha.
 Nang, Anang, Chintagati, Poornachand, Ashoksen, Shridatta, Swarnbhadra and many other saints achieved salvation here.

 This is a unique place known as Laghu Sammed Shikhar covering the area of 132 acres of two hills.

-Sonagiri was also had a Bhattaraka seat and following the death of Bhaṭṭāraka Candrabhūṣaṇa the seat became defunct in the late twentieth century.
+Sonagiri also had a Bhattaraka seat and following the death of Bhaṭṭāraka Candrabhūṣaṇa the seat became defunct in the late twentieth century.
 A number of Bhattarakapada-sthāpnā manuscripts were also composed here.